What drainage systems do you need for your project?

-In this guide, we take you through everything you need to know in order to make an informed decision, including how drainage system work, the pros and cons of the various options and common issues to be aware of.
+In this expert guide, author and experienced builder, Mark Brinkley, takes you through everything you need to know including how drainage systems work, the pros and cons of each type and the pitfalls you need to keep an eye out for.

 How do drainage systems work?

 Inside a house, there is a web of small waste pipes running from sinks, basins, showers and toilets.
-These all feed into a soil stack, which drops down into an underground pipe, which then, in theory, falls gently away from the house towards public sewers or an on-site tank, depending on how the system is set up.
+These all feed into a soil stack, which drops down into an underground pipe, which then, in theory, falls gently away from the house towards public sewers or an on-site tank, depending on whether you are installing mains drainage or off mains drainage.

 Above-ground waste pipes, routinely referred to as soil and vent systems, are usually installed by a plumber.
 The soil stack can be either internal or external and there may be more than one.
 Critically, they have to have some way of venting above roof level, in order to let any bad odours escape from the house.
 Each waste pipe feeding into the soil stack also has to have a trap built into it, usually a U-bend or an S-bend, which is designed to stop drain odours leaking out into the home.